LandSandBoat/lsb-wiki/Miscellaneous-(Server).md

 Change zone in game to apply.

-Type "!<command>" in game (for said <command> refer to the ones listed here: https://github.com/project-topaz/topaz/tree/release/scripts/commands).
+Type "!command" in game (for said "command" refer to the ones listed here: https://github.com/project-topaz/topaz/tree/release/scripts/commands).

 !togglegm: no more aggro.